YRG999/openai-quickstart-python/doc/tuning.md

 # Fine tuning

-I fine tuned the openai babbage engine with 568 Tweets by Elon Musk from May 2022 and I've been playing around with it.
+I fine tuned the openai babbage engine with 563 Tweets[(1)](#1) by Elon Musk from 4/30/22 - 5/31/22 and I've been playing around with it.

 1. I grabbed the Tweets using [snscrape](https://github.com/JustAnotherArchivist/snscrape) as a Python library as described in [How to Scrape Tweets With snscrape](https://betterprogramming.pub/how-to-scrape-tweets-with-snscrape-90124ed006af) (see [Scraper](https://github.com/YRG999/Scraper) for my fork with a working example).